 September 21, 2024

-Southern Flounder are a prized catch in Matagorda Bay.
-These flat, oval-shaped fish typically range from 15 to 18 inches, though they can grow up to 33 inches and weigh over 20 pounds.
-You'll find them lurking on sandy, rocky, or muddy bottoms in shallow coastal waters, bays, and estuaries.
-They're masters of camouflage, blending in with the bottom to ambush prey.
-Fall is prime time for flounder fishing, as they move to deeper waters for spawning.
-Anglers love targeting them for their delicate, white flesh and the challenge they present.
-To catch one, try still fishing or drift fishing near the bottom using live bait or artificial lures.
-A local trick: use a slow retrieve and be patient – flounder are known for their subtle bites, so stay alert and set the hook quickly when you feel that telltale tap.
+Southern Flounder are a favorite among Matagorda Bay anglers.
+These flat, oval-shaped fish typically range from 15 to 18 inches, but can grow up to 33 inches long.
+You'll find them in shallow coastal waters, bays, and estuaries, often camouflaged on sandy or muddy bottoms.
+They're ambush predators, lying in wait for smaller fish and crustaceans.
+Fall is prime time for flounder fishing, as they migrate to spawn.
+Anglers love targeting them for their delicious, mild-flavored meat and the challenge they present.
+To catch one, try drift fishing or still fishing near the bottom.
+Use live bait like mullet or shrimp, or try artificial lures.
+Here's a local tip: when you feel a bite, wait a few seconds before setting the hook.
+Flounder often grab their prey sideways before swallowing it whole.

 Vehicle Guest Capacity: 4